kiranma72/abdm-docs/content/1-basics/Understanding_the_PHR_Framework.md

 Users can create an ABHA address by downloading a PHR mobile application or a portal provided by the HIE-CM.
 Use [phr.abdm.gov.in](https://phr.abdm.gov.in) to create a new ABHA address

+{{% notice%}}
 Users can createa an ABHA addresses in one of two ways:
 1. Using self declared information - This requires Name, Year of Birth gender along with a mobile number or email
 2. Using an ABHA Number - This requires users to first create an ABHA number with strong KYC

+{{% /notice %}}
 Users can start with a self declared ABHA address and later link it to an ABHA number

 While users are allowed to create more than one ABHA address, ABDM encourages every induvidual to have only ONE ABHA address.
 The process of obtaining an ABHA address is designed to ensure that users don't accidentally create multiple addresses

-Try it out - Create an ABHA address that you can use on the ABDM sandbox at [phrsbx.abdm.gov.in](https://phrsbx.abdm.gov.in).
+{{% icon icon="user-check" %}} *Try it out* - Create an ABHA address that you can use on the ABDM sandbox at [phrsbx.abdm.gov.in](https://phrsbx.abdm.gov.in).
 This will create an ABHA address on the @sbx HIE-CM hosted within the sandbox

 ## What is an ABHA Number?
-ABHA number is a 14 digit number that is unique (only one per person) issued only after a strong KYC.
+ABHA number is a *14 digit number* that is unique (only one per person) issued only after a strong KYC.
 You can link a PHR address with an ABHA number ABHA is a core building block of the ABDM ecosystem and integrates with several other systems to provide online KYC including Aadhaar, Driving licence and PAN

 You can obtain an ABHA by signing up at [https://abha.abdm.gov.in](https://abha.abdm.gov.in)

 ABHA numbers are extremely important for helping those who use feature phones or do not use a phone to create their personal health records.
 ABHA numbers are issued in assisted mode extensively by all Government health programs.
 Each of these ABHA numbers also issues a PHR address on the @abdm HIE-CM.
 They look like <14digitabhano>@abdm.
 Government programs link any health records they create to this ABHA address.

-You can play around with the sandbox instance of the ABHA building block at [https://abhasbx.abdm.gov.in](https://abhasbx.abdm.gov.in)
+*You can play around with the sandbox instance of the ABHA building block at* [https://abhasbx.abdm.gov.in](https://abhasbx.abdm.gov.in)

 ## What is a PHR application?
 Personal Health Record Applications are software service providers who offer front ends to individuals and enable them to create a ABHA address, discover and link health records from various HIPs, allow users to view their records, offer long term storage of records, upload users health records and share records on the ABDM network.
 PHR Apps work closely with the HIE-CM and provide a front end for HIE-CM actions like viewing and granting consents.
 (Note: That PHR Apps now subsume the entity type termed Health Lockers in earlier version of the HIP/HIU guidelines)

-You can play around with the sandbox instance of the ABHA PHR app at  [https://phrsbx.abdm.gov.in](https://phrsbx.abdm.gov.in)
+*You can play around with the sandbox instance of the ABHA PHR app at*  [https://phrsbx.abdm.gov.in](https://phrsbx.abdm.gov.in)

 ## How does a HIE-CM create a longitudinal Health record
 The PHR architecture is inline with the concepts described in the Niti Aayog National Health Stack (NHS) strategy and the National Digital Health Blueprint documents.